andreasmhallberg/readingnotes/al-Sharkawi, 2016. The Ecology of Case in Modern Standard Arabic.md

-# Sharkawi, Muhammad al-.
+# al-Sharkawi, Muhammad.
 2016.
-‘The Ecology of Case in Modern Standard Arabic’.
+"The Ecology of Case in Modern Standard Arabic."
 Folia Orientalia LIII: 223–59.

 Discusses the retention of case in Modern Standard Arabic despite it not having functional load.
 Traces it to its central position in grammar writing.

-- In Sibawayh ther is indication that the case marking is regarded as free variation (ref to Owens 1998).
+- In Sibawayh there is indication that the case marking is regarded as free variation (ref to Owens 1998).

 - "the case system is given a status in the theoretical grammatical works that is different from its use in real linguistic performance" 232